 The final program is what is called a comprehensive program, and is commonly compared to an insurance policy.
 Of all the programs, this one will vary the most from site to site and service provider to service provider.
 At its very core, the comprehensive program will include four or more inspection visits per year including a pre-heat / pre-cool inspection, two or more operational inspections per year, and a condenser or coil cleaning.
 It usually includes service calls and parts and labor for repairs, which will definitely be a nice benefit down the road.
 This program meets almost all manufacturers’ recommendations, but with all the ways that this program can vary, it’s important to have a clear scope of work for all projects and equipment.

 Because establishing and executing a preventive maintenance schedule can save 12-18% in costs, it only makes sense that you implement a plan for your HVAC system.
 While you’re searching for the best option for your organization, be sure you know what you are currently doing and what you plan to accomplish with the changes that are going to be made.
-You should include someone from the facilities department, finance department and an expert in the HVAC industry when creating a preventive maintenance schedule to make sure that the program checks off all of the right boxes.
+You should include someone from the facilities management department, finance department and an expert in the HVAC industry when creating a preventive maintenance schedule to make sure that the program checks off all of the right boxes.

 How FMX can help